-Inspired to seek a career in film music by famed silent film theatre organist Gaylord Carter, and encouraged by neighbor and family friend, Academy Award winning composer George Duning, who took John with him to scoring sessions, John’s other mentors include Academy-Award winning composer Dominic Frontiere, Emmy Award-winner Earle Hagen, Disney’s Buddy Baker, Fred Werner and music editor Ken Johnson.
+Inspired to seek a career in film music by famed silent film theatre organist Gaylord Carter, and encouraged by neighbor and family friend, Academy Award winning composer George Duning, who took John with him to scoring sessions, John’s other mentors include Academy-Award winning composer Dominic Frontiere, Emmy Award-winner Earle Hagen, Disney’s Oscar nominee Buddy Baker, Fred Werner and two-time Emmy award nominee, music editor Ken Johnson.
 John also went through UCLA’s film scoring and music business programs.
 Because of his diverse musical background, John is fluent in the languages of jazz, classical, contemporary, electronic and world music.

 While working in the record industry, ghost-writing and orchestrating for busy Hollywood composers, John was discovered by super-agents Al Bart and Stan Milander and signed by Gary LeMel (President, Worldwide Music for Warner Bros.), for his first theatrical film scoring assignment, the comedy Zero to Sixty produced by Kathie Browne and Darren McGavin, and featuring Joan Collins.
 At the same time, John embarked on a successful career in television, composing music for numerous hit shows including “Vega$” with Robert Urich, “Chicago Story” with Dennis Franz, “Eight is Enough” with Dick Van Patten, “The Goodtime Girls” with Annie Potts, “Happy Days” and “Laverne & Shirley” with Ron Howard, Henry Winkler, Penny Marshall and Cindy Williams.

-At the point, John scored 35 theatrical or television films and documentaries, 26 major network television series or specials, and was music director for over 20 major network specials.
+At that point, John had scored 35 theatrical or television films and documentaries, 26 major network television series or specials, and was music director for over 20 major network specials.